numericalalgorithmsgroup/dfols/docs/index.rst

    \min_{x\in\mathbb{R}^n}  &\quad  f(x) := \sum_{i=1}^{m}r_{i}(x)^2 \\
    \text{s.t.} &\quad  a \leq x \leq b

-Full details of the DFO-LS algorithm are given in our paper: C. Cartis, J. Fiala, B. Marteau and L. Roberts, Improving the Flexibility and Robustness of Model-Based Derivative-Free Optimization Solvers, technical report, University of Oxford, (2018).
+Full details of the DFO-LS algorithm are given in our paper: C. Cartis, J. Fiala, B. Marteau and L. Roberts, `Improving the Flexibility and Robustness of Model-Based Derivative-Free Optimization Solvers <https://arxiv.org/abs/1804.00154>`_, technical report, University of Oxford, (2018).
 DFO-LS is a more flexible version of `DFO-GN <https://github.com/numericalalgorithmsgroup/dfogn>`_.

 If you are interested in solving general optimization problems (without a least-squares structure), you may wish to try `Py-BOBYQA <https://github.com/numericalalgorithmsgroup/pybobyqa>`_, which has many of the same features as DFO-LS.